No Search Engine Traffic for Your Niche B2B Product or Service? Try This…

 Blogging about topics, events, and people related to what the majority of your customer base cares about is a sure winner.
 In the process of marketing these blog posts, you may even find yourself developing partnerships with related but non-competing businesses.
 Making good use of referrals and affiliate relationships can grow both of your businesses and raise your average value per customer.

-This technique works for SEO, but it REALLY works for paid search traffic.
-Namely, contextual and even banner advertising.
+This technique works for SEO, but it REALLY works for paid search traffic such as, contextual and even banner advertising.
 Banner ads are reserved for when you have a provably winning offer, so test first with contextual advertising.
 Google’s content network is the lion’s share of traffic and an easy way to locate a winning offer.
-There are numerous other options for display advertising at cost per click rates instead of plunking down hundreds to thousands of dollars on an untested idea.
+There are numerous other options for display advertising at cost-per-click rates instead of plunking down hundreds to thousands of dollars on an untested idea.

 Start Now for “First Mover” Advantage